 14. No Always-on Display and Dark mode

-Sadly, even though this is almost a norm for AMOLED (OLED) Android device, the Mi A3 lacks a built-in Always-on Display feature.
-There’s only something called Ambient display that pops only with the incoming notifications.
-Will the AOD find the place on the Mi A3 with an Android 10 update?
+Sadly, even though this is almost a norm for AMOLED (OLED) Android devices, the Mi A3 lacks a built-in Always-on Display feature.
+There’s only something called the Ambient Display that pops only with the incoming notifications.
+Will the AOD find a place on the Mi A3 with an Android 10 update?
 Not likely.

 Now, if the Ambient display isn’t showing all notifications, make sure to toggle “Show all notifications” instead of “Hide sensitive contents” in Settings.

 Moving on, users are not satisfied with the way Xiaomi dealt with the system’s dark mode that covers only small portions of UI.
 You can try to force it by navigating to Developer options, but I am afraid that the Settings menu and the majority of apps won’t be affected by it.

 Here’s how to force the dark mode on the Xiaomi Mi A3: